DominikBBB/PP1-Saxon-Palace/README.md

 ## Bugs and Fixes:

 A few numbers of bugs showed up during the HTML and CSS validation process.
-They are fixed and all pages passed validation process.
-Full list of bugs and validation results after they were fixed [Bugs and Fixes](TESTING.md)
+They are all fixed and all pages passed validation process.
+Full list of bugs and validation results after they were fixed: [Bugs and Fixes](TESTING.md)

 No more errors found.